raffomartini/cisco-pnp/isis.md

 # ISIS configuration for ECMP

-THe purpose is to configure ISIS for ECMP.
+The purpose is to configure ISIS for ECMP.
+The c3650 connects back to the lab using EIGRP.
 My topology is very simple:
 ```
 (LAB)---|c3650| --- |c3850-1|